Abortion debate: Fetal pain

-The existence and implications of fetal pain are part of a larger debate about abortion.
 A 2005 multidisciplinary systematic review in JAMA in the area of fetal development found that a fetus is unlikely to feel pain until after the sixth month of pregnancy.
 Developmental neurobiologists suspect that the establishment of thalamocortical connections (at about 26 weeks) may be critical to fetal perception of pain.
 However, legislation was proposed by anti-abortion advocates that would require abortion providers to tell a woman that the fetus may feel pain during an abortion procedure if the woman's proposed abortion was at least 20 weeks after fertilization.

-The 2005 JAMA review concluded that data from dozens of medical reports and studies indicate that fetuses are unlikely to feel pain until the third trimester of pregnancy.
-However a number of medical critics have since disputed these conclusions.
+The JAMA review concluded that data from dozens of medical reports and studies indicate that fetuses are unlikely to feel pain until the third trimester of pregnancy.
+However several medical critics have since disputed these conclusions.
 Other researchers such as Anand and Fisk have challenged the idea that pain cannot be felt before 26 weeks, positing instead that pain can be felt at around 20 weeks.
-Anand's suggestion is disputed in a March 2010 report on fetal awareness published by a working party of the Royal College of Obstetricians and Gynaecologists, citing a lack of evidence or rationale.
-Page 20 of the report definitively states that the fetus cannot feel pain prior to week 24.
+Anand's suggestion is disputed in a March 2010 report on fetal awareness published by a working party of the Royal College of Obstetricians and Gynaecologists (RCOG), citing a lack of evidence or rationale.
+Page 20 of the report definitively states that the fetus cannot feel pain before week 24.
 Because pain can involve sensory, emotional and cognitive factors, leaving it "impossible to know" when painful experiences are perceived, even if it is known when thalamocortical connections are established.
+In December 2022, the RCOG conducted a review of the existing literature surrounding fetal pain awareness, and concluded, "To date, evidence indicates that the possibility of pain perception before 28 weeks of gestation is unlikely."

-Wendy Savage—press officer, Doctors for a Woman's Choice on Abortion—considers the question to be irrelevant.
+Wendy Savage—former press officer, Doctors for a Woman's Choice on Abortion—considered the question to be irrelevant.
 In a 1997 letter to the British Medical Journal, she noted that the majority of surgical abortions in Britain were performed under general anesthesia which affects the fetus, and considers the discussion "to be unhelpful to women and to the scientific debate".
-Others caution against unnecessary use of fetal anesthetic during abortion, as it poses potential health risks to the pregnant woman.
+Others caution against the unnecessary use of fetal anesthetic during abortion, as it poses potential health risks to the pregnant woman.
 David Mellor and colleagues have noted that the fetal brain is already awash in naturally occurring chemicals that keep it sedated and anesthetized until birth.
 At least one anesthesia researcher has suggested the fetal pain legislation may make abortions harder to obtain because abortion clinics lack the equipment and expertise to supply fetal anesthesia.
 Anesthesia is administered directly to fetuses only while they are undergoing surgery.